Jane Munch: Psychiatrist for Heroes

 “Now, Mr. Invincible!” shouted Quick Boy.

-The entire room began to shake.
+The entire room began to quake.

 The grin on Dr. Forkian went flat as he whispered to himself, “It can’t be…”